Apply Now

 ACTS Course Number: HIST 1123.

 Instruction in expository essay form, structure, and style.
-Students must earn a final letter grade of C or better in ENG 1003 (Freshman English I) to enroll in ENG 1013 (Freshman English II).
+Students must earn a final letter grade of C or better in ENGL 10103 (Freshman English I) to enroll in ENGL 10203 (Freshman English II).

 Prerequisite: ACT scores of 19 or better in reading and English.